 4.

-Prior to your I-20 expiration date;
+Prior to your I-20 expiration date

 5.

-After the completion ofthe course of study.
+After the completion of the course of study.
 A student must complete all practical training within a 14-month period following the completion of study.

 USCIS (United States of Citizenship and Immigration Service) regulations refer to the date you complete all requirements for a program of study, not the date you participate in graduation ceremonies and receive your diploma.
 Students enrolled in the English as a Second Language program are not eligible for practical training after completion of their English studies.